cancan-huang/Python-program/README.md

     return print('Your grade of '+ str(course_code)+ ' is :' + str(final_grades)\
     +'!
 You get '+ level + "!" )
 ```
+**Take Away:How to run python in Atom**
+Install the 'Hydrogen' Package in the Atom settings